Key Quote

 RAD — STAGNATE

-Scrooge remains in moral stagnation: his worldview is entirely utilitarian (concerned only with practical usefulness) and devoid of compassion.
-He has constructed an ideological framework (a system of beliefs) that justifies his indifference, making his stagnation not merely passive but actively defended — he genuinely believes the poor are adequately served by institutions designed to punish them.
+Scrooge remains in moral stagnation: his worldview is entirely utilitarianutilitarian — Concerned with practical usefulness or efficiency rather than emotion and devoid of compassion.
+He has constructed an ideological frameworkideological framework — A structured system of beliefs that shapes how someone sees the world that justifies his indifference, making his stagnation not merely passive but actively defended — he genuinely believes the poor are adequately served by institutions designed to punish them.

 Key Words